 I’m sure Glen thought he was going to get laid, but when we got to the room, we found it was occupied by another mostly naked young woman and a scruffy half-naked man in his mid twenties.
 All three affected hippie-type attire, but I could tell immediately they were vagabonds and maybe criminals, not flower children, freaks, or students.

 We passed a few amenities back and forth, then the motel trio got down to business.
 They’d been in the motel for three days and didn’t have any money.
 So they said.
 Did we have any?
 If we did, they’d let us travel with them.

-Our next ride, which came along about an hour later, was in a beat-up, several-year-old Cadillac Eldorado driven by a man of indeterminate middle age looking about as dilapidated as his car.
-He wore a faded plaid sports coat and equally faded slacks whose color might be defined as dingy, day-old Dijon mustard.
+Our next ride, which came along about an hour later, was in a beat-up, light brown, ten-year-old Cadillac Eldorado driven by a man of indeterminate middle age looking about as shabby as his car.
+He wore a faded, light-colored plaid sports coat and equally faded slacks whose color might be defined as dingy, day-old Dijon mustard.
 He needed a shave and a toothbrush, but he gave a genuine-seeming smile when we got in the car.
 Next to him on the front seat was a tallish young woman in her early twenties who looked like she might be Indian mixed with Anglo.
-She wasn’t pretty, but she was attractive and built like a brick house, nipples showing beneath her plain white T-shirt.
+She wasn’t pretty, but she was attractive and built like a brick house, nipples showing beneath her tight, plain white T-shirt.
 She had long, straight, glossy-black hair and was missing one of her upper front teeth.
 That didn’t stop her from smiling, and her smile, too, seemed to be the real thing.